karen portrait circle

 Pier 39 has a deal that if you reserve a spot in the Pier 39 garage, you can stay all day for $20 (weekends $25), which is a pretty good deal if you're visiting for hours, considering they charge $10 per hour normally (or $12/hr weekends).
 To reserve, see Pier 39 parking.
 The Pier 39 restaurants also do validation and give you a free hour of parking.

-The most convenient parking for trips to Alcatraz, which leave from Alcatraz landing at Pier 33, is probably the parking lot across the street.
+The most convenient parking for trips to Alcatraz, which leave from Alcatraz landing at Pier 33, is probably the parking lot across the street at 2 Bay Street.

 Pier 27 parking lot San Francisco EmbarcaderoParking lot at Pier 27 on the Embarcadero

-For an overview of parking in that area, see my article on Embarcadero parking.
+For an overview of parking in that area, with maps of garage locations and details on the garages, see my article on Embarcadero parking.

 Parking in Chinatown